Nursery Room 1 Summer Curriculum

 - Creating awareness of own feelings

-- Being considerate of other needs and opinions
+- Being considerate of others' needs and opinions

-- Working as a team, creating a ‘Nursery potion’
+- Working as a team to create a 'Nursery Potion'

 - Sharing, retelling and acting of stories

 - Wilson Bear (the Holiday Bear)

 - Understanding how people live in different countries and cultures